University of Florida Homepage

 What should I do if my faculty member is not a Psychology faculty member?

 Suppose the faculty member is not in psychology or affiliated with psychology.
 In that case, you must get a member of the psychology department who is experienced in the research area in which you plan to complete your research.
 You will need them to sign the form as the faculty sponsor.
-Find a faculty sponsor for your project.
+See “Thesis & Faculty Member Requirements” for a list of Psychology Faculty by area.

 I need time to put together my proposal.
 Can I get credit for this?

-PSY 4905 may be appropriate for students when developing a senior honors thesis idea or doing a directed readings course as an independent study with a professor.
-Students should consult with their faculty member and the Undergraduate Coordinator for assistance.
+PSY4905 may be appropriate for students when developing a senior honors thesis idea or doing a directed readings course as an independent study with a professor.
+Students should consult with their faculty member and the Undergraduate Coordinator, Dr. Ron Chandler for assistance.

 As a UF Online student, can I complete an Honors Thesis?